 What is B2C?

-Business to Consumer (B2C) is a transaction where businesses sell a product or service to consumers.
-This can range from buying clothes at the mall to eating dinner at a restaurant, to purchasing a movie online.
+Business-to-Consumer (B2C) is a transaction where businesses sell a product or service to consumers.
+This can range from buying clothes at the mall, eating dinner at a restaurant, to purchasing a movie online.
 Recently, there has been more of a shift to online purchases, where retailers sell their products over the internet.
 It is the model that most people are familiar with even though they might not know the definition.
 There are three other e-commerce categories in addition to B2C.
 There are B2B (Business to Business), C2B (Consumer to Business), and C2C (Consumer to Consumer).